Sweden supports Ukraine's 'European choice'

 The European Commission is to issue its recommendation on Friday (17 June) on whether to grant Ukraine official EU candidacy status.

-Candidacy would be just one step in an accession process that would take several years, but even so EU countries must endorse it first.
+Candidacy would be just one step in an accession process that would take several years, but even so EU countries must endorse the recommendation first.

 And EU leaders will "revert to the application for EU membership of Ukraine as well as of the Republic of Moldova and Georgia" at a summit on 23 June, the summit agenda said, after Georgia and Moldova joined Ukraine in also filing EU bids.